 - being overweight

 - eating foods high in salt and saturated fats – these are often hidden in foods

 Why is high blood pressure (hypertension) dangerous?

 Obesity is the name used for someone who has gained enough excess weight to put their health at risk.
-Central obesity – where excess fat is stored mainly around the waistline – can increase risk of developing diabetes and metabolic syndrome.
+Central obesity – where you carry excess fat around your waistline – can affect your blood fats and raise the risk of developing diabetes and metabolic syndrome.

-Measuring your waistline is a good way of identifying your risk.
-To do this use a flexible tape measure and wrap this around your waistline.
-For many people this will be at your widest point – roughly around where your tummy button is.
-Use the table below to check your risk:
+Measuring your waistline is a good way of identifying your risk of illness.
+Use a flexible tape measure and wrap this around your waistline and see where you are in the chart below.
+For many people, the waistline is around the widest point – roughly around where your tummy button is.

 |Women||80 cm (32 inches) or above||88 cm (35 inches) or above|

 |Men||94 cm (37 inches) or above||102 cm (40 inches) or above|

 |Asian men||90 com (36 inches) or above||101 cm (39 inches) or above|

 Doctors now recognise that there is a particular pattern of raised blood fats that put you at risk of metabolic syndrome and heart disease.
 They sometimes refer to this as dyslipidaemia.